 1. Troubleshoot UTM Parameters & Events

-Real-Time reports is a great tool for testing the analytics system behind your marketing.
+Real-Time reports are a great tool for testing the analytics system behind your marketing.
 For example, you can instantly see if the UTM parameters you’ve created for your next email marketing campaign are working as desired by clicking through the link in your email and tracking how your UTM parameters show up in your Real-Time reports.

 Similarly, you can use Real-Time to test the configuration of your Events.
 In my last role as a Marketing Manager I set up Event tracking code for several buttons on our flagship product’s website, and I used Real-Time to make sure that each event was firing correctly and that the naming conventions were implemented properly before taking everything live.